Term paper for INFO303

 With such a significant problem with one of the most critical pieces of our modern day information seeking, many have attempted to try to mitigate some of the negative impacts of these search systems.
 The following section briefly surveys a variety of different methods for addressing these problems.

-One such approach are fairness-aware algorithms which aim to integrate metrics of diversity and fairness along with more traditional IR metrics like relevance and novelty.
+One such approach are fairness-aware algorithms which aim to integrate metrics of diversity and fairness along with more traditional information retrieval metrics like relevance and novelty.
 We look to Gao, Ge, and Shah’s 2021 work on FAIR: Fairness-aware information retrieval evaluation as a case study.

 They define fairness as the subjective moderation of the ratio between different groups (p.
 1).
 This approach to fairness comes from a more social perspective which attempts to moderate the exposure of information so that “different information and resources get fair chances to receive users’ attention” (p.
 2).
 They argue that search currently does a poor job of distributing attention across a diverse set of results and that we should look to fairness-aware algorithms where “different items should receive equal exposure, or exposure proportional to their utilities or impacts” (p.
 3).